 Don’t forget to check out our guide on how to avoid legal issues in paying commissions as well.

-If you’re interested in automating your new sales commission plan with Core Commissions, drop us a line.
+If you’re interested in automating your new sales commission plan with Core Commissions, contact us.
 We’ll be happy to show you how it works.